chiakimz/FinalProjectML/README.md

   pip3 install --upgrade tensorflow
   ```

-## Running backend tests
+## Unit tests

-1. cd to the folder of your choice then run the test file, e.g.:
+Go to the folder of your choice then run the test file, e.g.:
 ```
 python test_iris.py
 ```
+## Test coverage
+First you will need to install the coverage library
 ## Training the bot

-1. cd to the folder of your choice then run the training file, e.g.:
+Go to the folder of your choice then run the training file, e.g.:
 ```
 python iris_training_controller.py
 ```